Study Abroad

 Warsaw Study Abroad Program

-The program fosters skills both academia and the professional labor market seek: analyze large-scale datasets with designated software; interpret statistics; communicate results; engage in critical thinking; find and apply for research grants and awards; and gain international experience to work in multicultural environments.
+The Ohio State Study Abroad in Poland (Warsaw Summer School) is a unique academic training program in social science research, which offers cultural experiences in the heart of Europe.
+The program fosters skills both academia and the professional labor market look for.
+Students will learn to analyze large-scale datasets with designated software, interpret statistics, communicate results, engage in critical thinking, find and apply for research grants and awards, and gain international experience to work in multicultural environments.

 The Warsaw Summer School weaves three courses (12 credit hours) into a holistic educational experience: